MonteiroEtAl/OpenWMB/README.md

 - It is suitable for group testing, it is completely computer-paced, it has embedded instructions for each task, and it scores itself automatically.
 - The order of presentation of the tasks is automatically counterbalanced between-participants (on complete administrations).
 - It includes a data processing script that converts all data collected into an easily interpretable format that is ready for data analysis (in platforms like R or SPSS).
 - The instrument is available in Portuguese and English — however, we only assessed the psychometric properties of the former version.
+The raw data collected for this study and the imputed databases used to estimate the psychometric properties of the Portuguese version are stored in the homonymous files.

 <sub> * the English version of the battery does not include the reading span.</sub>